 Is a dental bridge permanent?

-Dental bridges are a permanent tooth replacement.
-They are cemented and will not be removed unless they need to be replaced.
-Bridges not only correct missing teeth, they can restore the natural shape of your bite, smile, jaw structure, and face.
+Dental bridges are permanent tooth replacements.
+This is because we will cement them in place.
+You will not be able to remove them.
+Bridges not only correct missing teeth, but they can also restore the natural shape of your bite, smile, jaw structure, and face.